Monotone Lagrangian Floer theory in smooth divisor complements: II: Introduction

 \section{Introduction}

-In \cite{DF1}, the authors studied Lagrangian intersection Floer homology of a pair of monotone Lagrangians in an open symplectic manifold, which is isomorphic to a divisor complement.
-At the heart of the construction of \cite{DF1}, there is a compactification of the moduli spaces of holomorphic discs and strips satisfying Lagrangian boundary condition.
-The main purpose of this sequel to \cite{DF1} is to show that this compactification, called the {\it RGW compactification}, admits a {\it Kuranishi structure}.
-The virtual count of the elements of these Kuranishi spaces is used in \cite{DF1} to define the desired Lagrangian Floer homology.
+In this series of papers, the authors study Lagrangian intersection Floer homology of a pair of monotone Lagrangians in an open symplectic manifold, which is isomorphic to a divisor complement.
+At the heart of the construction, there is a compactification of the moduli spaces of holomorphic discs and strips satisfying Lagrangian boundary condition.
+The main purpose of this sequel to \cite{part1:top} is to show that this compactification, called the {\it RGW compactification}, admits a {\it Kuranishi structure}.
+The virtual count of the elements of these Kuranishi spaces is used in \cite{part3:FH} to define the desired Lagrangian Floer homology.

 To be more detailed, let $(X,\omega)$ be a symplectic manifold and $\mathcal D$ be a symplectic submanifold of $X$ with codimension $2$.
-Another probably non-essential\footnote{In \cite{DF1}, this assumption is made to simplify the arguments.
-However, the authors believe that this assumption can be removed at the expense of a more complicated analysis of holomorphic curves in a neighborhood of $\mathcal D$ in $X$.} assumption is that $\mathcal D$ and $\mathcal N_{\mathcal D}(X)$, the normal bundle of $\mathcal D$ in $X$, admit integrable complex structures compatible with the symplectic structure.
-The complex structure on $\mathcal N_{\mathcal D}(X)$ induces an integrable complex structure in a neighborhood of $\mathcal D$ and we extend this complex structure to an almost complex structure $J$ which is tamed by $\omega$.
-(See \cite[Subsection 3.3]{DF1} for more details on the choice of almost complex structures.)
+Using a compatible almost complex structure of $\mathcal D$ and a unitary connection of the normal bundle, we defined in \cite[Subsections 3.1 and 3.2]{part1:top} a compatible almost complex structure in a neighborhood of $\mathcal D$ in $X$, which is invariant under a {\it partial $\bbC_*$-action}.
+Then we extend this into an $\omega$-compatible almost complex structure $J$ to $X$.